 The Brauerei Im Dom is a brewery in the city of Neuss, Germany.
 The Im Dom is the only brewery left standing in the whole town of Neuss and is a significant part of Neuss culture; notably, it’s the only link it has with illustrious brewing history.

 Today, the day-to-day brewery operations are overseen by Thorsten Kelm, the resident brewmaster.
-The I’m Dom serves three main beers, all of them in the traditional Neuss top-fermented style of brewing.
+The I’m Dom serves three main beers in the traditional Neuss top-fermented brewing style.

-There is the famous altbier known as Dom’s Alt, the Dom’s Gold, and the peculiar Neuss wheat beer.
+The famous altbier is Dom’s Alt, Dom’s Gold, and the peculiar Neuss wheat beer.
 Other than the three main beers, other types of beers are brewed seasonally, and they are usually innovations from Thorsten Kelm, the brewmaster.
 There are also several tasty regional dishes to go with the beer at the I’m Dom.